 Survivors of rape and sexual assault in Florida may have grounds to pursue a civil lawsuit to compensate them for damages and losses.
 There are a wide range of tort causes of action from which plaintiffs can seek redress.

-The sexual assault injury attorneys at The Ansara Law Firm are committed to working with survivors of sexual violence to hold accountable not only the perpetrator, but also the church, school, sports club, nightclub, university, apartment complex or any organization or business that failed in its duty to protect.
+The Fort Lauderdale sexual assault lawyers at The Ansara Law Firm are committed to working with survivors of sexual violence to hold accountable not only the perpetrator, but also the church, school, sports club, nightclub, university, apartment complex or any organization or business that failed in its duty to protect.

 These cases are extremely complex and they are often contested vigorously by the defendant organization.
 Physical and mental health issues are important to consider.
 Also, a challenging issue in these cases is determination of damages?
 How can you put a price on trauma and a lifetime of horrible memories?
 Your case will require an experienced, knowledgeable attorney working for a firm with the financial resources necessary to bring such a claim to justice.
 Child psychology and sex abuse experts are typically necessary to outline the full scope of compensatory damages.
 Fighting opposing lawyers and insurers in these cases can easily cost tens or hundreds of thousands of dollars – and that’s just getting them to the table for settlement negotiations.
 Preparation for a trial takes even more.

 Although the criminal prosecution of a sexual assault case can be agonizing, survivors must understand that the process is intended to punish the offender.
 Certainly, that can help with the healing, but it doesn’t pay for the:

 - Mental and Emotional Distress